-One crucial element of gardening that is often overlooked is the quality of the soil.
+One crucial element of gardening that is often overlooked is soil fertility.
 High-quality soil can ensure that your plants thrive and your garden sustains itself for years.

 The tips below will help improve your soil quality and ensure it is fertile and less likely to be susceptible to disease and pests: